 Process: Only fills — a process the G-code of the image fills

 Generate: Only lines – display all the processed lines (under the G-code)

 Generate: Only G-code – write the processed G-Code to a file

 Generate: Both lines and G-code

-Result – the fills should be converted into the G-code, if it was not preset in the plugin settings.
+Result – the fills should be converted into the G-code if it was not present in the plugin settings.

 Note: To create a stamp cliché:

 • the vector version of the stamp imprint should be mirrored;

 Laser cutting and laser engraving for home and for business.

 Multi-level testing system.